The Gap Between Google and Results: Here’s What You Can Do About It [VIDEO]

 And last, but definitely not least, you’re going to see two things.
 If you’ve been to any type of conference in the last 12 to 24 months, it’s all account-based software.
 Account-based marketing is really catching steam.

 Now, account-based marketing, and if you talk to the software providers, still has a couple of gaps, number one being timing.
-Once again, even through services like Bombora and other places, it’s very difficult to know if someone is explicitly looking for what you offer or if the timing is right.
+Once again, even though services like Bombora and other places, it’s very difficult to know if someone is explicitly looking for what you offer or if the timing is right.
 The same things that make sales development challenging make account-based marketing challenging.
 With that in mind, I think it’s an incredibly powerful tactic that is being leveraged incredibly well across a lot of companies and something we’re starting to double down on here.

 And then lastly, attribution, tools like Bizible and others out there are starting to really push the limits as to can we make everything we do fully attributable to the sources and channels that we’re going after, that we’re spending on so we can look at actual ROI.
 I think this is an amazing development for B2B marketing and something we need to be aware of.